MicrosoftDocs/connected-spaces/articles/queue-management-details-page.md

 # View the Queue management details page in Dynamics 365 Connected Store public preview

+You can use the [**Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store web app to get insights on your retail store.
+The **Analytics** page includes insights for the **Shopper analytics**, **Display effectiveness**, and **Queue management** camera skill zones.
+This article focuses on the details page for the **Queue management** skill zone, which is available from the [Queue management summary page](queue-management-summary-page.md).

+## View the Queue management details page

-To see the details for a specific queue in Microsoft Dynamics 365 Connected Store public preview, select the desired queue in the **All queues** table at the bottom of the [Queue management summary page](web-app-insights-summary-pages.md).
+To see the details for a specific queue in Microsoft Dynamics 365 Connected Store public preview, select the desired queue in the **All queues** table at the bottom of the [Queue management summary page](queue-management-summary-page.md).

 ![All queues table](media/analytics-29A.PNG "All queues table")